 Such timing differentiations may happen upstream in the workflow due to different delays or differently configured upstream components.
 Even if the delays are relatively modest, still discrepancies between sources may occur that are disruptive to the user experience.

-Practice has shown, that players of streaming media presentations are sensitive to such issues.
+Practice has shown that players of streaming media presentations are sensitive to such issues.
 For example, retroactive changes to the media timeline may cause playback failure.

 Figure YY shows the example case of a retroactive timeline changes caused by switching to an AS 2 that has a delayed version of the dynamic media presentation.

-Figure YY Sample case of playback failure in multi-CDN delivery
+Figure YY: Sample case of playback failure in multi-CDN delivery

 In step 1 the media presentation description is received with given MPD@publishTime, earliest media presentation time EPT, last segment presentation time LPT in the DVR window.
 The playback starts and after an MPD update request the DVR window is updated without problems as the update is consistent as it comes from the same sources.
 In a subsequent request the player switches to an alternative AS 2 and this has delayed input, now an updated MPD is received with a later publish time, but the earliest presentation time of the newest segment is decreased and the timeline is changed retro-actively.

-As a consequence the playback is interrupted as players can usually not handle such cases.
+As a consequence, the playback is interrupted as players can usually not handle such cases.

 Other related issues that may occur due to different source versions may be different timeline gaps in the media presentation and overall differences in the segment availability between subsequent updates.